DPI vs. TVPI vs. RVPI - The Paid In Capital 60-Second Primer

 0: Post-facto disclosure or GP conflicts

 Methods (DPI quality score): Score 0–5 each for source, price vs last NAV (with bridge/QoE), balance-sheet resilience, repeatability, governance; sum/25 × 100.
-Governance aligned to ILPA guidance; price validation per Evercore/Jefferies.
+Governance aligned to LPA process, fairness opinion / conflicts, and fee transparency.

 Total scores: